Sun Temple, Modhera: Architecture

 The temple complex is constructed in the Māru-Gurjara architectural style, also known as the Chaulukya style.
 It comprises three axially aligned components: the sanctum (garbhagriha) enclosed within a hall (guḍhamaṇḍapa), an outer assembly hall (sabhamaṇḍapa or raṅgamaṇḍapa), and a sacred stepped reservoir (kuṇḍa).

 The Sabhamandapa is not in continuation with Gudhamandapa but is placed little away as a separate structure.
 Both are built on a paved platform.
 Their roofs collapsed long ago leaving behind a few lower-most courses.
 Both roofs are 15' 9" in diameter but are constructed differently.
-The platform or plinth is inverted lotus-shaped.